Wilcolab/Anythink-Market-dqlw4/backend/README.md

 ## Getting started

+Prerequisites:
+1. Run a local instace of MongoDB.
+2. Put your MongoDB connection string in `MONGODB_URI=` in the `.env` file.

 To start the app use: `./start.sh` from the backend directory.

 Make sure your DB is up and running.